rsmaller/carg/README.md

 This function accepts the argument count and vector, plus a series of variadic arguments, mainly a formatter and function pointers which accept no arguments and return nothing.
 This function type is referred to as `voidFuncPtr` in the `args.h` header.
 It will set flags where, when passed by the user, will run a specific function and terminate the program, essentially overriding the control flow of the program.
+This function should be called before any setter functions.

 For example: